Rendering of Rideau Street and William Street Renewal

 7.2 Disclosure of Information

-Applicants shall not issue a news release or other public announcement pertaining to details of the RFQ, their RFQ Submission, or the selection process, without the prior written approval of the City Of Ottawa.
+Applicants shall not issue a news release or other public announcement pertaining to details of the Request for Qualifications, their Request for Qualifications Submission, or the selection process, without the prior written approval of the City of Ottawa.

 7.3 Copyright and moral rights